Show All Answers

 The Town has numerous zoning districts.
 Each one has a list of permitted uses and standards for building setbacks, densities, and heights.
 Additionally, some areas may have overlay districts that stipulate additional design guidelines, such as in the Downtown Historic District.

 The Town of Summerville’s Tree Protection Ordinance provides for additional review and approval for removing trees of certain sizes.
-For more information and to obtain a application for removal of individual trees visit our Tree Ordinance and Tree Removal Permits page.
+For more information and to obtain an application for removal of individual trees visit our Tree Ordinance and Tree Removal Permits page.

 The Planning Commission, as provided for by South Carolina law, is a seven member citizen appointed Commission in place for purposes of reviewing rezoning requests, zoning ordinance amendments, the Comprehensive Plan, the Capital Improvements Plan, and other items directed by Town Council for recommendation for approval or denial.
-Agenda items are initiated by staff, Town Council, and requests from property owners, and coordinated by the Planning and Economic Development Department.
+Agenda items are initiated by staff, Town Council, and requests from property owners, and coordinated by the Planning Department.
 Recommendations by the Planning Commission are considered by Town Council for final approval or denial.

-The Board of Zoning Appeals is a five-citizen appointed board that, as provided for by SC State legislation, hears appeals of the Zoning Ordinance where, due to a hardship or peculiar conditions of a particular property, a variance of the regulations is required, (such as a reduction in building setbacks) may be granted.
+The Board of Zoning Appeals is a five-citizen appointed board that, as provided for by SC State legislation, hears appeals of the Unified Development Ordinance where, due to a hardship or peculiar conditions of a particular property, a variance of the regulations is required, (such as a reduction in building setbacks) may be granted.
 The Board also hears requests for appeals to the written decision of the Zoning Administrator, if a property owner feels that decision was made in error.

 While, many planning and zoning reviews may be handled administratively by the Town staff, due to state law or local ordinance, some reviews require approval by one or more of the Town’s committees, commissions, boards or Council.
-The Planning and Economic Department staff is available to advise you on the process as it relates to your specific goals.
+The Planning Department staff is available to advise you on the process as it relates to your specific goals.
 It is recommended that you consult them early in your project, as they will be able to help with ordinance compliance and save you time later.